dannyman/mapr-metrics-report/README.md

 or fast performance.

 For each job, the script will compare the average run time of each host to the overall average run time.
-The script will note when a host found is found to be beyond two standard deviations from the overall average.
+The script will note when a host is found to be beyond two standard deviations from the overall average.

 I'm a SysAdmin so I want to get a sense for problem hosts.
 I think I can expand this a bit more to provide some feedback to the devs, like